Last Updated on November 25, 2020

 Memory Health is a planned approach for residents living independently who show signs of mild cognitive impairment or possibly an early diagnosis of memory loss.
-Supportive services include our Medical Center, the Intermissions Program, The Brain Food Cafe Memory Health discussion group, Cognitive Training through Speech Therapy, and Mind Over Matter Carts in each lobby.
-To learn more about the Memory Health Program, please contact Suzanne Dillman, Resident Services Manager for Independent Living, at 410-737-8838, x8057.
+Supportive services include our Medical Center, Intermissions Program, and Brain Food Cafe memory health discussion group.
+To learn more about the Memory Health Program, please contact Lisa Roeder, Resident Services Manager for Independent Living, at 410-737-8838, x8057.

 Memory Care is designed to provide supportive memory care services to those residents living in the continuing care areas of the community.
 The program encompasses three levels of engagement from individual achievement, to group involvement and also incorporates daily activities providing personal meaning, optimal independence, satisfaction and overall enjoyment of life.
 To learn more about the Memory Care Program, please contact Patricia Hagen, Memory Care Manager, at 410-737-8838, x3121.

 Intermissions is a day program, a part of the Independent Community, that provides structure and social stimulation for residents who are experiencing memory loss.
 The program focuses on the positive, and works hard to eliminate the negative feelings and concerns that often come with memory loss.
 The program provides a break in the day for caregivers and stimulation for the residents participating in the program.
-The program, located on the 3rd floor of Harborview, is available Monday – Friday, from 9:30 AM – 2:30 PM.
+The program, located on the 3rd floor of Caton Ridge, is available Monday – Friday, from 9:30 AM – 2:30 PM.
 Many residents come two to three times a week.
 The program is flexible and will work around your needs to find the best schedule for your lifestyle.